sunhaotong0605/SPP_FMRESAC/README.md

 GCA_000006725.1_ASM672v1_genomic,0
 ...
 ```
-Note: The usage of other parameters is the same as when using the model for prediction.
+The usage of other parameters is the same as when using the model for prediction.
 In addition to the outputs of prediction, the trained Model_weights folder is also included.
 #### Docker
 * First, pull the docker image.
 ```bash